 As the world is becoming more data-driven day by day, the need to gain valuable insights from data is also growing.
 Nowadays, Data Analytics has grown in popular demand in major industries such as E-Commerce, Education, Healthcare, Banking, Travel, Retail, etc. So how are these industries able to gain these valuable insights from massive data sources?
 And what is Data Processing?

 Data Processing is the process by which data is manipulated by many computers.
 It is the process of converting raw data into a machine-readable format and also transforming and formatting the output data that gets generated according to the business requirements.

 Simply put, Data Processing is any process that involves using computers to operate on different forms of data.
 It plays a major part in the commercial world as this process helps in processing data that is required to run various organizations.

-In thing guide, we’ll explore in detail on common questions like- What is data processing?
+In the thing guide, we’ll explore in detail common questions like- What is data processing?
 And how is data processed?
 We’ll walk you through methods of data processing, types of data processing, their associated advantages, and applications.
 Lastly, we’ll cover the topic of what is data processing in the future.
 Without further ado, let’s dive right in.

 Table of Contents